Eminem: 2012–2016: The Marshall Mathers LP 2, Shady XV and Southpaw

-2014–2016: Shady XV and Southpaw

 In the summer of 2014, Eminem and Rosenberg began using the hashtag #SHADYXV on social networking sites and Eminem wore a T-shirt with the hashtag onstage.
 This was later revealed to be the name of an upcoming Shady Records compilation.
 Shortly afterwards the first single from the album ("Guts Over Fear", featuring singer-songwriter Sia) was released and the album's track list was released on October 29.
 Shady Records released a cypher to promote the album, in which Eminem did a seven-minute freestyle.
-"Detroit vs. Everybody" (the album's second single), with Eminem, Dej Loaf, Royce da 5'9", Danny Brown, Big Sean and Trick-Trick, was released on November 11.
 Shady XV, released on November 24 during Black Friday week, consists of one greatest-hits disc and one disc of new material by Shady Records artists such as D12, Slaughterhouse, Bad Meets Evil and Yelawolf.
 The album debuted at number three on the Billboard 200 chart, with first-week sales of 138,000 copies in the United States.
 The Official Eminem Box Set, a career-spanning, 10-disc vinyl box set, was released on March 12, 2015.
 The set includes seven of Eminem's eight studio albums (excluding Infinite), the 8 Mile soundtrack, the compilation Eminem Presents: The Re-Up and the greatest hits collection Curtain Call: The Hits.
-Early in the year, it was announced that he would appear on Tech N9ne's "Speedom (Worldwide Choppers 2)".
-The song, also featuring Krizz Kaliko, was released on April 20.
-Eminem also appeared on Yelawolf's "Best Friend", the single from Love Story.